 The authors also advise against routinely prescribing antibiotics for acute mild to moderate sinusitis unless symptoms, including purulent nasal secretions, maxillary pain, or facial or dental tenderness, last for seven days or more or symptoms worsen after initial improvement.
 "Most maxillary sinusitis in the ambulatory setting is due to viral infection that will resolve on its own," the authors say.
 They also point to the number of antibiotics prescribed for acute sinusitis despite recommendations to the contrary.

 Although none of the top five items on the family medicine list are specifically related to the care of children, two of the five items listed for pediatrics are based on recommendations developed by the AAFP in collaboration with the American Academy of Pediatrics.
-These include not referring otitis media with effusion, or OME, early in the course of the problem.
+These include not referring otitis media with effusion(64 page PDF), or OME, early in the course of the problem.
 "Many cases of OME resolve spontaneously within three months with no adverse consequences," the authors say.
 However, they advise early referral for patients with craniofacial or neurological abnormalities, language delay or learning problems, and when structural abnormalities of the eardrum or middle ear are suspected.